codybarr-thinkful/thingful-server/README.md

 1. You should update your database seeding data to use hashed passwords.
 Generate the hashed passwords using bcrypt.
 1. You'll also need to update your basic-auth middleware to use bcryptjs to compare the password in the basic token with the hash stored in the database.

+**JWT / Checkpoint 5**

+1. You should create a POST /login endpoint that responds with a JWT.
+1. You'll need to change your middleware for protected endpoints to verify the JWT instead of verifying the base64 encoded basic auth header.